alphagov/govuk-design-system-backlog/docs/README.md

 ## Contributing

-During private beta you can contribute by discussing and proposing styles, components and patterns.
+During beta you can contribute by discussing and proposing styles, components and patterns.

 [Read our contribution guidelines](CONTRIBUTING.md) and then [check the backlog](https://github.com/alphagov/govuk-design-system-backlog/projects/1) to see what's needed.